tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 Initially, we aim to have `model.evaluate` and `model.predict` to only be carried out on the coordinator.
 That is, it does not involve distribution via a `ClusterCoordinator`, and thus the evaluate function is executed on the coordinator.

 In the longer term, we seek distributed support for `model.evaluate`, where the evaluate function is scheduled onto the workers to execute.
-The current `ClusterCoordinator` API has a limitation where distributed evaluation does not have visitation guarantee, when workers can become unavailable.
-Thus, we have a couple of options:

-1. Implement distributed `model.evaluate` without visitation guarantee, but require user's opt-in because of the behavior change (by `model.evaluate(..., distributed_eval=True)`)
-2. Support distributed `model.evaluate` only after `ClusterCoordinator` provides visitation guarantee mechanism

 Note that similar to the dataset factory change for `model.fit`, validation dataset will also need to be a dataset factory.
 That is, `model.fit` will take a `DatasetFactory` for `validation_data` argument, and `model.evaluate` will take a `DatasetFactory` for `x` as opposed to a `dataset` instance.
+Even if a `DatasetFactory` for `model.evaluate` may seem unnecessary at this point, having a type restriction allows compatible changes in the future for distributed evaluation.
+See "Plan for distributed evaluation" section in Appendix for further discussion.

 See below “Evaluation” section for other proposed evaluation solutions accompanying `model.fit` usage.